mentallyblue/ai0x/README.md

 MIT

 ## Support
-For support, please open an issue in the GitHub repository or follow us on Twitter [@ai0xdotfun](https://twitter.com/ai0xdotfun).
+For support, please open an issue in the GitHub repository.